From BR Bullpen

 - Bats Right, Throws Right

 - Born March 21, 1927 in Granite City, IL USA

 - Died October 14, 2007 in Wichita, KS USA

 Biographical Information

-After spending two years with the United States Military Service during the Korean War, he went from team to team playing for the Detroit Tigers, Cleveland Indians, Boston Red Sox and Chicago Cubs from 1953 to 1956, in between trips to the minor leagues, finishing his major league career in a very un-Hornsby-like .227.
+After spending two years with the United States Military during the Korean War, he went from team to team playing for the Detroit Tigers, Cleveland Indians, Boston Red Sox and Chicago Cubs from 1953 to 1956, in between trips to the minor leagues, finishing his major league career in a very un-Hornsby-like .227.

 He also scouted for the Houston Astros (1966) and Baltimore Orioles (1967-1968) before returning to the majors for a season as a coach for the expansion Kansas City Royals in 1969.
 He then scouted for the Royals (1970-1972) and managed in the minors through 1975.